stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

   The colon is required to define an alternative port.

 * `ser2udp` will survive removal of USB devices and attempt to re-connect (e.g. if the FC is rebooted).
-* `ser2udp` will _only_ attempt to acquire STM32 USB devices (`0483:5740` vid:pid)
+* `ser2udp` will _only_ attempt to automatically acquire STM32 USB devices (`0483:5740` vid:pid)
 * You need to terminate `ser2udp` when you're done with it (e.g. to use the inav configurator in Windows).

 #### Using `ser2udp` in mwp

-* We need to know the IP address (or have a hostname for) the Windows WSL endpoint.
+* On the Linux side, we need to know the IP address (or have a hostname for) the Windows WSL endpoint.
 Fortunately this happens to be Linux's default gateway, so we can handle it fairly transparently.

 It is easily automated by using the magic `__MWP_SERIAL_HOST` name in the serial device.